laws-africa/indigo/README.md

 ## npm module dependencies

-Indigo uses a small number of node modules written in ES6.
-They need to be compiled into a single JS file because Indigo doesn't use ES6.
+Indigo is migrating to modules written in ES6 using Vue.
+This code needs to be compiled into a single JS file using webpack.

-To do this, we use webpack.

 ```
 npm install
 npx webpack
 ```

+During development, using `npx webpack -w` to watch for changes and recompile automatically.

 ## Testing